Haute Living

 Haute Living is a luxury lifestyle magazine founded in 2004.
 It is based in Miami, Florida, and as of 2015 is chaired by Robert Farmer.
 The executive publishers of the magazine are Kamal Hotchandani, CEO, and Seth Semilof, COO.

 The magazine is published by Haute Living, Inc., and distributed on a bi-monthly basis in New York City, Los Angeles, Miami, and San Francisco.

 Content

-Haute Living covers interviews on entrepreneurs of great influence, business magnates, celebrities, and people of important standing in society.
+Haute Living covers interviews with entrepreneurs, business magnates, and celebrities.
 The magazine also covers reviews on luxury products such as private jets, mega yachts, supercars, jewelry, and timepieces.
-The magazine's online component, HauteLiving.com, provides a web-based version of the magazine to its readers.
+The magazine's online component, HauteLiving.com, provides a web-based version of the magazine.

 Online version

 The online version of the publication covers the cities of New York, Los Angeles, San Francisco, Miami, Las Vegas, Dubai, London, Boston, and Dallas.
 The United States as a whole is covered in a more universal way under the "National" heading.